ioannisam/SeaWeatherStation/README.md

 ## Apendix

-For more informtion about the project, please refer to `docs/report/report.pdf`.
+For more information about the project, please refer to `docs/report/report.pdf`.